Dansoftowner/Boomega/docs/USER_GUIDE.md

 Boomega is an open-source book explorer/catalog application.
-Can be used for searching books on online services (e.g. [Google Books](https://books.google.com/googlebooks/about/index.html)) and for registering/saving books to local database files.
+Can be used for searching books on online services (e.g. [Google Books](https://books.google.com/googlebooks/about/index.html)) and for registering/saving books to various databases (e.g. local databases, MySQL etc...).

 ## Getting Boomega